-The Code.org Advocacy Coalition is a non-partisan group that believes computer science should be part of the core curriculum in education, and that we must increase participation and access for girls and underrepresented students of color.
+The Code.org Advocacy Coalition is a non-partisan group that believes computer science should be part of the core curriculum in education, and that we must increase participation and access for female students and underrepresented minority students.
+Download a description of the coalition here.

 Computer science drives innovation throughout the US economy, but it remains marginalized throughout K-12 education.